Muts256/TOR-Usage-Threat-Hunt/README.md

   This report summarises the user and system activity observed on the endpoint mm-mde-onboardi on 29 November 2025, focusing on the installation and operation of the Tor Browser and the subsequent creation of a user-generated text file.

 1. Initial Process Activity
 **At 11:49:28 AM:**, a process associated with labuser1 was started.
-Although this process did not immediately create any files, it is later identified as the parent process responsible for creating Shopping List.txt.
+Although this process did not immediately create any files, it was later identified as the parent process responsible for creating Shopping List.txt.
 This timestamp represents the process creation, not the file creation itself.

 2. Tor Browser Installation and Launch
 **Between 12:18 PM and 12:19 PM**, the Tor Browser portable installer was executed silently (/S flag silently), signalling the start of installation.
 Shortly afterwards, multiple Firefox-related processes were created, representing: At 12:19:22 PM, the tor.exe process began running using the system’s Tor configuration.
 This marks the point where the Tor routing service initialises and begins establishing encrypted circuits.